mattyturn95/travel-app/README.md

 - The user is greeted with a full-sized image of a forest, with the app’s brand name and logo taking up a small amount of space in the centre of the image.
 A mouse SVG provides an unobtrusive cue for the user to scroll down.
 The minimalist design is intended to give the user a sense of calm, ideally the same feeling a holiday provides.
 - Directly below this image is an introductory section that provides some basic guidance about how to use the app.
 The app is designed to be as intuitive as possible and so the text here was kept to a minimum.
 A GIF displaying a walkthrough of the site is also provided to help commununicate effectively an understanding of how the site works.
+- Minimalist.
+Cues.
+Redundancies.
+Mouse SVG and link contained in logo...
+-
 **Backgrounds**

 - The image is intended to provide a sense of escape; the forest is free of people or distractions and waiting to be explored.